 All students are required to maintain a learning portfolio in Digication that uses the (Three Rivers) College Template.
 This is a suggest assignment for your portfolio.
-The paper will be on a marine topic of your choice.
+The paper will be ISSUE BASED marine topic of your choice.
 It will be 5 typed pages with normal margins excluding any diagrams, pictures, tile pages or bibliography (in MLA format).
 There will be at least 5 references in alphabetical order and at least one must be a primary source.
 A primary source is a direct or firsthand evidence about an event, object or person.
 It can include results of experiments, statistical data, audio or video recordings, or eyewitness accounts.
 It will be typed, double spaced and no more than 12 font.
 Some paper might be selected to be submitted to turnitin.com to check for plagiarism.
-You should start your paper soon, the semester goes very quickly.
+You should start your paper soon, the semester goes very guickly.
 I WILL NOT ACCEPT ANY LATE PAPERS!
 The grade for the paper will be determined by the content, length, number of references and internal citations.
 Internal citations are required.
-If you have any questions, ask them soon.
-Your topic is due March 6th.
-The paper is due May 1st.
-Again, no late papers!
+You must demonstrate an acquisition and an application of knowledge; do not just provide me with someone else's thoughts.